jakkra/SmartMirror/README.md

 Motion detection is retreived from a connected PIR motion detector connected to the Raspberry PI.
 When motion is detected, a message will appear on the Mirror.
 It changes depending on the time of the day.
-Also it notifies my [Home automation and monitoring backend](https://github.com/jakkra/OneBackendToRuleThemAll) that motion was detected, so that my [Home automation and monitoring app](https://github.com/jakkra/OneAppToRuleThemAll) will notify me if I'm not at home that someone is in my apartment.
+Also it notifies my [Home automation and monitoring backend](https://github.com/jakkra/OneBackendToRuleThemAll) that motion was detected, so my [Home automation and monitoring app](https://github.com/jakkra/OneAppToRuleThemAll) will notify me if I'm not at home and someone is in my apartment.

 **Swedish news from SVT**